ucl-cssb/cneta/README.md

 This is a set of programs to simulate and build phylogenetic trees from copy number profiles caused by chromosomal alteration events and structural variations (SVs).
 Currently, five types of events are considered, including segment duplication, segment deletion, chromosomal gain, chromosomal loss, and whole genome doubling (WGD).

-The tree building programs take as input the allele-specific or total copy numbers called from mulitiple samples of a patient.
+The tree building programs take as input the allele-specific or total copy numbers called from multiple samples of a patient.

 There are mainly 3 programs:
 * sveta: simulating SVs along a phylogenetic (coalescence) tree